Elaine Bradley

-Elaine Gabrielle Bradley (born October 19, 1984) is an American musician and songwriter, and the drummer for the American rock band Neon Trees.
-She has also hosted BYUtv's unscripted series Grace Notes since 2020.
+Elaine Bradley is an American musician and songwriter.
+She is the drummer for the American rock band Neon Trees since 2007 and the host BYUtv's unscripted series Grace Notes since 2020.

 Early life

-Elaine Gabrielle Doty, the youngest of seven children, was born October 19, 1984 to Robert and Carolyn Doty.
+Elaine Bradley was the youngest of seven children.
 She is a member of The Church of Jesus Christ of Latter-day Saints and volunteered full-time as a missionary in Frankfurt, Germany for eighteen months.
 She later earned a B.S. in Public Health and a minor in German from Brigham Young University at the top of her class.